Vaibhav3835/Employee-Information-Management-System/README.md

 # Employee-Management-System-in-Java
 This desktop application is written in Java and has a Swing and AWT-based GUI.
 We can manage all of an employee's necessary information in any firm with this software.
-This application allows employees and adminstrators to communicate with each other.
+This application allows employees and administrators to communicate with each other.
 ------------FROM THE ADMIN ASPECT, THE KEY HIGHLIGHTS OF THIS SOFTWARE----------
 1. Sign In Authentication
 2. Tab for Employee Data